 Additional recordings in the collection include original (and dubbed) recordings produced by commercial publishers and non-profit organizations: among them, the Academy of American Poets (where he served as a Chancellor), Poets House (where he contributed to the annual Walk Across the Brooklyn Bridge by reciting Walt Whitman), Watershed Foundation, the Lannan Foundation, and Caedmon.

 In addition to its intellectual content, the Kinnell recording collection is of interest for how it reflects a mid-20th century poet’s integration of a range of audio-visual technologies in conjunction with his both his domestic and artistic life: such as Dictaphone recordings, answering machine messages, mixtapes, nocturnal tape-recordings of his dreams, and the use of Super-8 films to document his friends and family.

-The collection as a whole allows scholars to encounter Kinnell’s anatomical and literary voice as it evolved over the course of his long career, and the voices to which he listened and received sustenance and inspiration throughout his lifetime.
+The collection as a whole allows scholars to encounter Kinnell’s anatomical and literary voice as it evolved over the course of his long career, and the voices to which he listened and from which he received sustenance and inspiration throughout his lifetime.

-The recordings were generously donated to the Woodberry Poetry Room by Bobbie K. Bristol.
+The recordings were generously donated to the Woodberry Poetry Room by Barbara K. Bristol.

 Photograph: Courtesy of the New York Times.